Gabryelle-Vi/Gabryelle-Vi/README.md

 - 👋 Hi, I’m Gabryelle
+- 🌱  Tenho 18 anos
-- 👀 I estou cursando Analise e desenvolvimento de sistemas
+- 💞️ Estou cursando Análise e desenvolvimento de sistemas
-- 🌱 I’m currently learning  Front-end
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Gabryelle-Vi/Gabryelle-Vi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile